kleene-project/docs/run/network/ipnet.md

 the network.
 We can also see the properties that has been assigned to the network (the default values), such as NAT'in, subnets etc.
-The `gateway`/`gateway6` properties is not relevant here, as they are only used for VNET-containers which can't connect to loopback networks.
+The `gateway`/`gateway6` properties is not relevant here, as they are only used for VNET-containers and they can't connect to loopback networks.

 ## Inter-container communication on the same network

 By default, containers connected to the same network can communicate with each other.
-Now, let's try and see if the two containers:
+Now, let's try and see if the two containers

 ```console
 $ klee lsc -a